benc-uk/azure-devops-core-docker/readme.md

 ```
 docker-machine create --driver azure --azure-subscription-id %AZURE_SUB% --azure-resource-group my-docker-resources --azure-location northeurope --azure-open-port 32768-32900 dockerhost
 ```
+You will need to manually substitute `%AZURE_SUB%` (unless you have it set as an environmental var).
+You should have made a note of the Azure subscription ID at the beginning of the scenario.
 This will take about 5-8 minutes to complete, you can watch it deploying in the Azure portal by going into the resource group and taking a look, but don't wait, it's best to switch over to what we need to do in VSTS